-Asset managers shall expect portfolio utilities and power generation compagnies to meet the following minimal criteria:
+Banks shall expect utilities and power generation compagnies to meet the following minimal criteria:

-- ✓ Immediate commitment to a net zero by 2050 objective aligned with a 1.5°C scenario. - ✓ Immediately stop coal expansion plans and commit to meet in the short-term the following milestones: - → Stop new unabated fossil fuel-fired and biomass-fired plants. - → Commit to end coal-related activities by 2030 at the latest in OECD and European countries, and by 2040 worldwide. - → Commit to bringing fossil gas-related activities close to zero by 2035 at the latest in OECD and European countries, and by 2040 worldwide. - → By 2030, for every dollar of capex investment spent in fossil fuel-fired power sector, at least 4 dollars shall be invested in sustainable power (See definition in "General Recommendations").11 This ratio shall be increased to 1:9 if it includes production, storage, transport and energy efficiency measures.12 - ✓ Adopt a comprehensive climate transition plan that allows investors to assess its alignment with a 1.5°C scenario. - ✓ Commit to submit the above-mentioned plan and an assessment of its ongoing implementation to an annual vote ("Say on Climate") at the AGM.
+- ✓ Immediate commitment to a net zero by 2050 objective aligned with a 1.5°C scenario. - ✓ Immediately stop coal expansion plans and commit to meet in the short-term the following milestones: - → Stop new unabated fossil fuel-fired and biomass-fired plants. - → Commit to end coal-related activities by 2030 at the latest in OECD and European countries, and by 2040 worldwide. - → Commit to bringing fossil gas-related activities close to zero by 2035 at the latest in OECD and European countries, and by 2040 worldwide. - → By 2030, for every dollar spent on fossil fuel-fired power sector, at least 5 dollars shall be spent in sustainable power.11 This ratio shall be increased to 1:9 if it includes energy efficiency measures and end-use.12 - ✓ Adopt a comprehensive climate transition plan that allows investors to assess its alignment with a 1.5°C scenario. - ✓ Commit to submit the above-mentioned plan and an assessment of its ongoing implementation to an annual vote ("Say on Climate") at the AGM.